Medical negligence inquest lawyers

 How we can help at an inquest where medical negligence is suspected

 Our lawyers are experienced in attending inquests.
-To give you an idea of what we can do you can read about a high profile maternity death inquest we attended here.
+To give you an idea of what we can do you can read about two high profile inquest we have dealt with, one involving maternity care and the other involving sepsis..

 If you decide to appoint us then we will liaise directly with the coroner and obtain all the evidence in advance of the inquest.
 This will then be considered by our expert lawyers to determine whether any further witness evidence is required.